Arkansas Hemp & Hemp‑Derived Cannabinoid Laws (2026)

-This guide provides educational information on Arkansas hemp and hemp‑derived cannabinoid laws as of May 3, 2026.
-It is for educational purposes only and not legal advice.
+This guide provides educational, state‑specific information on Arkansas hemp and hemp‑derived cannabinoid laws as of June 1, 2026.
+It is for informational purposes only and not legal advice.

 Arkansas hemp laws: quick overview